clairey-zx81/json-model/TUTO.md

 The JSON path in square brackets `[.]` indicates where in the _model_ the ruled was found whereas the path before the `:` indicates where in the _value_ it failed.

-Note: for efficiency, the validation stops at the first encountered error which invalidates the
+:+1: for efficiency, the validation stops at the first encountered error which invalidates the
 value: if a value includes several root errors, only one is reported.

 ## JSON Model with Constrained Strings